yvelikova/axway-open-docs/content/en/docs/apiportal_admin/customize_APICatalog_overview.md

 7. On the **API Catalog** tab, in the **Show APIs with tags**, enter the tags to include in this API Catalog.
 8. On the **API Catalog** tab, in the **Do not show APIs with tags**, enter the tags to exclude in this API Catalog.
-9. On the **Page Display** tab, change the page title and summary text if you want.
+9. On the **Page Display** tab, you can change the page title and summary text.
 For more details, see [Customize page title or summary](#customize-page-title-or-summary).
 10. Click **Save & Close**.

 Your themed API Catalog is now ready, and you can see it in your API Portal.